Spectral theory of fluctuations in time-average statistical mechanics of reversible and driven systems: Introduction

 \section{Introduction}

 Many experiments on soft and biological matter, such as single-particle tracking \cite{SPT,SPT2,SPT3,SPT4} and single-molecule spectroscopy \cite{SMS,SMS2,SMS3,SMS4,SMS5,SMS6,SMS7,SMS8,SMS9}, probe individual trajectories.
 It is typically not feasible to repeat these experiments sufficiently many times in order to allow for ensemble-averaging.
-It is, however, straightforward to analyze the data by means of time-averaging along individual realizations, which naturally leads to the study of time-averages, that is, functionals of stochastic processes.
+It is, however, straightforward to analyze such data by means of time-averaging along individual realizations.
+However, except for (ergodically) long observations, time-averages inferred from individual trajectories are random with non-trivial statistics.
+This naturally leads to the study of statistical properties of time-averages which formally represent functionals of stochastic processes.